percona/pg_tde/documentation/docs/install.md

 You can use the following options to manage encryption keys:

+* Use the Key Management Store (KMS).
+This is the recommended approach. `pg_tde` supports the following KMS:

+    * HashiCorp Vault as the key/value secrets engine version 2 with secret versioning
+    * HashiCorp Vault as the KMIP server.
+The KMIP server is part of Vault Enterprise and requires a license
+    * OpenBao as the open-source alternative to HashiCorp Vault KMIP
+    * A KMIP-compatible server.
+For testing and development purposes you can use PyKMIP.

-* Use the HashiCorp Vault server.
-This is the recommended approach.
-The Vault server configuration is out of scope of this document.
-We assume that you have the Vault server up and running.
+    The KMS configuration is out of scope of this document.
+We assume that you have the KMS up and running.
 For the `pg_tde` configuration, you need the following information:

+    === "Vault secrets engine"

         * The secret access token to the Vault server
         * The URL to access the Vault server
         * (Optional) The CA file used for SSL verification

+    === "KMIP server"

+        * The hostname or IP address of the KMIP server.
+        * The valid certificates issued by the key management appliance.

 * Use the local keyfile.
-This approach is rather used for development and testing purposes since the keys are stored unencrypted in the specified keyfile.
+Use the keyfile only development and testing purposes since the keys are stored unencrypted.

 ## Procedure